disneystreaming/neutrino/README.md

     }
 }
 ```
-The extension method `withSerializableWrapper` will generate a serializable wrapper with the same interface (`EventFilter[TestEvent]`), which is small and contains the creation info of the actually object.
-When it is passed across multiple JVMs, it is serialized and creates the same object with the dependency graph on the target JVMs after deserialization.
+The extension method `withSerializableWrapper` will generate a serializable wrapper with the same interface (`EventFilter[TestEvent]`) to replace the actual binding.
+This wrapper object is small, serializable and contains the creation info of the target object.
+When it is used in the driver, it is just a proxy to the actual object, but while passed to the executors, it will creates the same object with the dependency graph there after deserialization.

-And since the scope for the object is `SingletonScope` (singleton per JVM), the same object would be reused if there is already one there, which utilizes the Guice container scope mechanism effectively.
+And since the scope for the object `EventFilter[TestEvent]` is `SingletonScope` (singleton per JVM, including both the driver and executor JVMs), the same object would be reused if there is already one there.
+While with normal serialization way (no neutrino support), new object will be created every time it is passed to the executors.

-In the example above, `DbConnectionProvider` would be created with the graph per JVM, so all its dependencies even the `java.sql.Connection` can be injected, which will be created per JVM with the `DbConnectionProvider`.
+Since `DbUserWhiteListsEventFilter` is created with the graph per JVM, so all its dependencies even the `java.sql.Connection` can be injected, which will also be created per JVM according to the binding defined in the module.

-**There is only one limitation** --- the binding module which creates the dependency graph need to be serializable (the base class `SparkModule` extends the `java.io.Serializable`), which is easy to handle.
+**There is only one limitation** --- all the modules creating the dependency graph have to be serializable (the base class `SparkModule` has already implemented the `java.io.Serializable`), which is rather easy to handle.
 For the above example, the only thing need to be serialized is `DbConfig`.

 ## Example: recover the job from spark checkpoint
-To ensure the stability of spark streaming job, we need to enable the checkpoint in case of job failure, which requires any closure object need to be serializable.
-The neutrino framework would automatically handle the recovering work for all objects generated from the graph.
-Actually, when the job is recovering, it rebuilds the graph on every JVM firstly, on which all objects are regenerated.
+Sometimes we need to enable the checkpoint in case of job failure, which requires any closure object used in the processing logic to be serializable.
+The neutrino framework would automatically handle the recovering work for all objects generated from the graph (even the injectors themselves).
+Internally, when the job is recovering, it rebuilds the graph on every JVM firstly, based on which all objects are regenerated.
 Here is an example of how to do that:
 ```scala
 import com.hulu.neutrino._